 Extract from HM Government Information Sharing: Guidance for practitioners and managers.
 Copies can be obtained from www.ecm.gov.uk/informationsharing

-Annex E Code of Conduct for Staff in relation to Safeguarding
+Annex E Code of Conduct for Staff concerning Safeguarding

 The Code of Conduct applies to all staff, whether teaching, administrative, management, support or volunteers, temporary or permanent.
 The word "staff" is used for ease of description.